virtual-labs/exp-additive-white-gaussian-noise-iiith/README.md

 ### About the Experiment

-An Introduction to Poisson Process
+An Introduction to AWGN and it's sources as well as properties

 <b>Name of Developer | <b> Harsh Kapoor
 :--|:--|
 <b> Institute | <b>  IIIT Hyderabad
 <b> Email id|     <b>  harsh.kapoor@research.iiit.ac.in
-<b> Department |  ECE
+<b> Department |  SPCRC

 ### Contributors List